Board of Directors: Members

 Wherever he is, and whatever he is doing, Dr. Rotenberg always puts his family first, including his wife Beverley and their three boys Jacob, Kieran, and Nathan.

-Nawaz Tahir is a Partner in the Insurance Defence Litigation Group with Miller Thomson, LLP.
-He graduated from Western in 2001 with an LLB where he was elected Vice-President of the Student Legal Society.
-He was called to the Bar in 2002.
+Nawaz Tahir is the Managing Partner of the London office of McCague Borlack LLP, where he practices in the areas of insurance, professional malpractice and class action litigation.
+He graduated from Western Law in 2001 and was called to the Bar in 2002.
 He is a past adjunct professor at Western’s Law School, where he taught Civil Procedure.

 Outside the office, Nawaz is an avid golfer and football fan, and satisfies his passion for football by coaching at the high-school level.
-He has held various coaching positions, such as defensive coordinator and head coach, and has achieved a number of City and Provincial Championship victories.
+He has held various coaching positions, such as defensive coordinator and head coach, and his teams have achieved a number of City and Provincial Championship victories.

 Nawaz is active in politics as well as in building bridges between different faiths.
 He is a champion for democracy and the rule of the law, and in 2012, he founded and co-chaired an international conference at Western University on Islam and democracy.
 He is co-editor of the book Religion and Representation: Islam and Democracy (Cambridge, 2015).
-He is a past Board Member of the United Way of London and Middlesex where, among other things, he co-founded their GenNext initiative.
-Nawaz has served two years as a Director of the Board for St. Joseph’s Health Care London and in 2018/19 Nawaz is Chair of the Human Resources Committee and a member of the Governance Committee of the Board.
+He is active in the community on other Boards for various community, religious and political groups.
+Nawaz has served four years as a Director of the Board for St. Joseph’s Health Care London and in 2020/21 Nawaz is the Board’s Second Vice-Chair and a member of the Governance and Joint Collaboration Committees of the Board.

 A retired Chartered Professional Accountant, Life Member of the Chartered Professional Accountants Ontario and a Fellow of the Institute of Canadian Bankers, Gary has an extensive and very diverse background in a number of senior management positions.
 A graduate of the Richard Ivey School of Business (HBA’68), he worked for Royal Bank/Royal Bank Financial Group for nearly 30 years, during which time he held senior leadership positions at national, district and local business levels in Toronto, Halifax, and Montreal.
 A brief departure in mid-career was spent with Export Development Canada in Ottawa and Toronto and Banque National de Paris (Canada) in Toronto.